-Do you work in a zoo or in/near orangutan habitat in the wild?
-Do you have concerns about practices, standards or care in your workplace?
+Do you work in a zoo, orangutan rehabilitation centre or in/near orangutan habitat in the wild?
+Do you have concerns about practices, standards or care at your workplace?
 Or if you know orangutans are harmed/killed in the wild?

 Across Malaysia we work with individuals to identify (and sometimes, expose) poor standards and practices in zoos to help improve the quality of life of orangutans in captivity.
 We also look to expose any company/individual who harms orangutans in their forest home.
 You can report to Friends of the Orangutans if you experience or have information on these issues:

-– We will protect the identity of any individual that approaches us with information and will guarantee complete confidentiality if required
+– We will protect the identity of any individual that contacts us with information and will guarantee complete confidentiality if required

-– We will not publicise any information without your express consent
+– We will not publicize any information or photos without your express consent

 Example of information you can provide us: